The following are the frequently asked questions on Value Added Tax (VAT) in the UAE.

 Yes, registration requirements are separate.
 You will need to check if registration for VAT is also required for your business.
 The FTA states the mandatory and voluntary registration conditions on their website.
 Go to https://www.tax.gov.ae/en/faqs

 Part of the registration process for VAT requires that you provide a ‘to whom it may concern’ letter from Customs.
 You can obtain this letter through an online request using the Dubai Trade Portal at www.dubaitrade.ae.

 Do the VAT registration requirements apply to Free Zone companies?

 Yes, each company should verify if it is required to register for VAT in accordance with the conditions set out in the Federal Decree-Law No. (8) of 2017 on Value Added Tax.

-All companies in UAE are required to register with FTA for TRN number but for a free zone where companies are are based inside the Free Zone that are considered as designated Zone are exempted from VAT
+All companies in UAE are required to register with FTA for TRN number but for a free zone where companies are are based inside the Free Zone that are considered as designated zones are exempted from VAT.

 As a customer, do we need to provide our ‘Tax Registration Number (TRN)’ to Port Authority?

 Yes, once you receive your TRN you are required to provide it to them.
 This is important to update your account details and ensure that your TRN is reflected on our invoice.
 In order to claim back VAT (if applicable) your TRN needs to be displayed on the invoice.